ashyshka/GL-DevOps-Kubernetes/week4/task1/doc/Concept.md

 # Deployment Tools Proposition for AsciiArtify

-#Introduction
+# Introduction
 For local development and  deployment and ready to use in the Kubernetes in the future, we have, i think several k8s (kubernetes alternatives).
 In this document we lill look at the all of them.
 Also, we will usind Podman instead Docker for build containers.
 The following aspects are considered relevant for software development use cases:

-- Ease of installation
+- Easy of installation
-- Ease of use, complexity
+- Easy of use, complexity
 - Feature completeness (especially for development and production parity)
 - Resource consumption
 - Overall usability (the so-called developer experience, DX)

-#Characteristics
+# Characteristics

-##KinD (It means Kubernetes-IN-Docker. )
+## KinD (It means Kubernetes-IN-Docker. )

 KinD is Kubernetes SIGs project.
 Github stars: ~11.7k
 Contributors: 200+